-1,540,000 SHARES OF COMMON STOCK
+729,500 SHARES OF COMMON STOCK

-This Prospectus relates to the resale of 380,000 shares of common stock, par value \$0.01 per share (the "Common Stock"), of Rick's Cabaret International, Inc. (the "Company") which may be offered and sold from time to time (the "Stockholder Shares") by certain security holders of the Company (the "Selling Stockholders"); and relates to an offering by the Company of 1,160,000 shares of Common Stock of the Company consisting of (i) 920,000 shares of Common Stock underlying 920,000 Redeemable Common Stock Purchase Warrants (the "Warrants"): (ii) 160,000 shares of Common Stock underlying 160,000 Representative Warrants ("Representative's Warrants"); and (iii) 80,000 shares of Common Stock issuable upon the exercise of the Underlying Warrants ("Underlying Warrants"), (collectively, the "Exercisable Warrants").
-The Selling Stockholders may from time to time sell all or any portion of the Common Stock in the over-the-counter market, on any regional or national securities exchange on which the Common Stock is listed or traded, in negotiated transactions or otherwise, at prices then prevailing or related to the then current market price or at negotiated prices.
+This Prospectus relates to the resale of 229,500 shares of common stock, par value \$0.01 per share (the "Common Stock"), of Rick's Cabaret International, Inc. (the "Company") which may be offered and sold from time to time (the "Stockholder Shares") by certain security holders of the Company (the "Selling Stockholders").
+This Prospectus further relates to the resale of 500,000 shares of common stock par value \$0.01 per share (the "Option Shares") underlying options (the "Options") of the Company which may be offered and sold from time to time if the options are exercised by other Selling Stockholders.
+Each Selling Stockholder may from time to time sell all or any portion of the Common Stock in the over-the-counter market, on any regional or national securities exchange on which the Common Stock is listed or traded, in negotiated transactions or otherwise, at prices then prevailing or related to the then current market price or at negotiated prices.
 A current Prospectus must be in effect at the time of the sale of the shares of Common Stock to which this Prospectus relates.
 The Common Stock may be sold directly or through broker dealers, or in a distribution by one or more underwriters on a firm commitment or a best efforts basis.
-The Selling Stockholders and any broker-dealer who participates in the distribution of the Common Stock may be deemed to be Underwriters ("Underwriters") within the meaning of the Securities Act of 1933, as amended (the "Act").
+The Selling Stockholder and any broker-dealer who participates in the distribution of the Common Stock may be deemed to be Underwriters ("Underwriters") within the meaning of the Securities Act of 1933, as amended (the "Act").
 Any commission received by any broker-dealer and any profit on resale of Common Stock purchased by them may be deemed to be underwriting commission under the Act.
-Each Warrant entitles the holder to purchase one share of Common Stock for \$3.00 per share, subject to adjustment under certain circumstances, until October 12, 1998.
-The Warrants are not exercisable unless, at the time of exercise, the Company has a current Prospectus covering the shares of Common Stock issuable upon exercise of the Warrants.
-The Warrants may be redeemed by the Company at \$.05 per Warrant, at any time prior to their expiration, on not less than thirty (30) days written notice, if the closing price of the Common Stock for a period of thirty (30) consecutive trading days equals or exceeds \$6.00 per share, subject to adjustment, provided that such notice is mailed not later than ten (10) days after the end of such period.
-The Company has agreed to use its best efforts to have a current Registration Statement in effect with respect to the Common Stock underlying the Warrants at any time when the holders thereof may exercise their Warrants.
+The Company will not receive any proceeds upon the sale of the Common Stock offered hereby.